Frederik Meijer Gardens & Sculpture Park: History

 In the early 1980s, the West Michigan Horticultural Society, a non-profit organization in Grand Rapids, Michigan, was searching for a nearby site in order to establish a botanical garden and conservatory.

 As early as 1986, a member of the Horticultural Society approached Frederik Meijer, (founder of Meijer grocery megastores), to request the donation of a parcel of land.
 The site, which contained a stream and wetland areas, had originally been earmarked by Meijer for the construction of a new superstore.
 However, an alternative location for the store was found, allowing the more environmentally sensitive lands to be used for the public garden.

 In January 1991, Meijer, Inc. donated 70.7 acre of land in Grand Rapids Township, Michigan to establish the new public garden.
-A $13 million capital campaign to develop the land into a public park was led by Earl Holton and additional support was provided by the Meijer Corporation’s vendors.
+A $13 million capital campaign to develop the land into a public park was led by Earl Holton and additional support was provided by Meijer vendors.
 By 1993, Frederik Meijer and fellow Grand Rapids environmental philanthropist Peter Wege of Steelcase were walking the grounds of the early park, then known as the Michigan Botanic Garden, and making plans for the nature trail.

-Frederik and Lena Meijer, of the Meijer Corporation, were instrumental in supporting the development of the project through the donation of land, financing, and by providing their sculpture collection to the park.
+Frederik and Lena Meijer, of Meijer Inc., were instrumental in supporting the development of the project through the donation of land, financing, and by providing their sculpture collection to the park.
 The museum was renamed the Frederik Meijer Gardens & Sculpture Park in their honor in 2002.
 The Gardens provided an outlet for Fred Meijer's growing collection of large-scale sculpture from Marshall Fredericks and for Lena Meijer's love of plants and flowers.
 Three areas of the park reflect the interests of Lena Meijer: a tropical conservancy and a children's garden (each named in her honor), and a replica of the family farm on which she was raised in Amble, Michigan.
 Meijer Gardens first opened to the public on April 20, 1995.
 The mission of Meijer Gardens is to support horticulture and sculpture in order to encourage appreciation of the natural environment and fine art.

-In its first 25 years of operation, Meijer Gardens & Sculpture Park has attracted more than 13 million visitors.
+In 2017 the organization began significant renovations and additions of new spaces.
+The expansion was designed by Tod Williams Billie Tsien Architects.
+The expansion featured a new Welcome Center and more exhibition spaces, allowing for larger and more diverse art installations.

+In 2023, Meijer Gardens welcomed their 14 millionth visitor.

 Horticulture

 Conservatory

-The Lena Meijer Conservatory, a five-story, 15000 sqft facility, supports tropical plants from around the world.
+The Lena Meijer Tropical Conservatory, a five-story, 15000 sqft facility, supports tropical plants from around the world.
 The conservatory houses diverse tropical plants, including coconut palms from the Pacific, fig trees from India, exotic orchids from Central and South America, and Asiatic bamboo and banana trees.
 Additional indoor gardens include a carnivorous plant house, an arid house for cacti and desert vegetation, and an area with a Victorian theme.